Last updated on June 7th, 2026

 About White Sands National Park

-One very important thing to know about the park is that it neighbors the White Sands Missile Range.
+The park is closed on Thanksgiving Day and Christmas Day.
+Also, one very important thing to know about the park is that it neighbors the White Sands Missile Range.
 The park can close down for up to three hours during missile testing.
 You can see the schedule of closures here to make sure you don’t show up to find the park closed.

 And one of the best things about the park?
 It’s pet friendly as long as they are on a 6ft leash!
 Kona absolutely loved the things to do at White Sands National Park and rolling around in the sand!